mm80843/T3.5/docs/Benef/PBN__Benef_181.md

 * [Multilevel Analysis of Personal, Non-Medical COVID-19-Related Impact Worldwide](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_39.md)
 * [What has been the impact of the COVID-19 pandemic on immigrants?
 An update on recent evidence](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_287.md)

+## Name of the Benefit

+Greater access to testing for immigrants, resulting in early detection and treatment of COVID-19 cases